 You’re perhaps already retired or your planning on retiring soon, and you might wonder: what do you do when you are retired?
 Figuring out what to do in retirement is sometimes not that easy.
-So, here is everything you need to know about all the great things you can do in your retirement.
+So, here are 65 great ideas of what you can do in your retirement.

 Traveling is the most wanted thing to do in retirement.
 And as a full-time traveler, I can highly recommend doing as much traveling in retirement as you possibly can.
 It’s the only thing you pay for that makes you richer.
 And experiencing other cultures and seeing beautiful destinations will make your time in retirement even more memorable.

 And of course, it depends on your budget.
 Not everyone can afford to travel to the other side of the world in retirement.
 So, if you have a small budget, you can get creative and start traveling around your town.
 Or visit a city or national park nearby you haven’t been to in a while.